 by Marie und Wilfried Fort, Published by HABA

 In Tal der Wikinger (Valley of the Vikings), the annual barrel bowling contest is taking place.
 Now courage, skill and risk-taking are required so that the players use the ball to knock down the right barrels, and cleverly position their Vikings on the dock.
 But the player who ventures too far and is first to fall in the water goes away empty-handed.
 The player who captures the most gold coins wins. —description from the publisher

-Congratulations to all of the nominees!
-The rest of the winners will be announced later in the summer of 2019.
+Congratulations to all of the nominees and the winners!
 Now it’s time to go try them out.

-Have you tried any of 2019’s nominees?
+Have you tried any of 2019’s nominees or winners?
 What did you think?
 Let us know with a comment below.
 We’d love to hear from you!